We received inquiry and someone will shortly be in contact with you.

 Oddi Wrth GBP 48

 South East Wales offers a fascinating insight into the Roman presence in Wales.
 Begin this tour with a visit to Britain’s most preserved Roman town – Caerleon, known as the “Fort of the Legion”.
 Explore the amphitheatre where gladiators fought to their death, the bath house around which much of a Roman soldier’s life revolved and the National Legionary Museum displaying all the archaeology of a way of life which existed almost 2000 years ago.
-Another Roman place is on our route at Caerwent.
+Another Roman place is on the route at Caerwent.
 As we drive through this village to see what was once a thriving market town there is even more evidence of invader occupation from 1900 years ago.
 You cross the majestic rivers Usk and Wye to reach the spectacular monastic ruin at Tintern Abbey, trailing in the footsteps of the Cistercian Monks with tales of dedication and treachery.
 Lunch is taken at your leisure at the nearby Abbey Mill Craft Centre.
 Our final stop will be the majestic Welsh Raglan Castle, often described as the finest late-medieval fortress in Britain with wonderful views of the Monmouthshire countryside along the way.

 We can also include additional services as required, such as: